Advocacy leads to new legal framework in Israel

-Among other advances, the Coalition’s activity has also contributed to a decision by the Ministry of Welfare to raise the salaries of childcare workers and cooks, and approve the construction of 216 new childcare centres over the next two years.
-The Coalition is now working with the Council to define new frameworks to regulate services for children up to age 3.
+The Coalition worked with the Council to define new frameworks to regulate services for children up to age 3.
+Previously, childcare providers faced no regulatory requirements.
+The Coalition’s activity also contributed to a decision by the Ministry of Welfare to raise the salaries of childcare workers and cooks, and approve the construction of 216 new childcare centres.

 In 2021, Israel’s government transferred responsibility for daycare institutions from the Ministry of Labor, Welfare and Social Services to the Ministry of Education.
 The Ministry of Education already handles kindergarten for children aged 3 to 6, so responsibility for children from birth to age 3 promises to create greater continuity of care.

 “The transition of early childhood education to become the responsibility of the Ministry of Education is a great, important and significant historical move.
 It will allow the education system to create an educational and systemic continuum from birth to age 18, tailored to the child’s needs at all stages of education, growth and development.”